 Figure 1: Adoptive transfer of splenocytes into RAG1-/-

 A. Schematic of experimental timeline.
 The timeline observed for the mice from which the splenocytes were harvested is outlined in part one (donor mice).
 Splenocytes from the donors were injected into infected RAG1-/- mice as outlined in part 2 (recipient mice).
 B. Anti-toxin A IgG titers in wild-type donor mice.
 Mice infected for twenty-four days with C. difficile developed high titers of anti-toxin A IgG in their serum, while uninfected mice did not.
 The limit of detection is 1200.
 Infected vs. Uninfected p= 0.009277.
 C. Amount of serum IgG in the recipient Rag1-/- mice twenty-three days post injection of splenocytes.
 Note that two mice that were given splenocytes did not develop detectable IgG.
-The limit of detection is 1.56 ng/mL Corrected p values are: Vehicle vs. Splenocytes (uninfected donor) p= 0.014, Vehicle vs. Splenocytes (infected donor) p= 0.011, Splenocytes (uninfected donor) vs. Splenocytes (infected donor) p= 0.814.
+The limit of detection is 1.56 ng/mL.
+Corrected p values are: Vehicle vs. Splenocytes (uninfected donor) p= 0.014, Vehicle vs. Splenocytes (infected donor) p= 0.011, Splenocytes (uninfected donor) vs. Splenocytes (infected donor) p= 0.814.
 D. Anti-toxin A IgG titers in recipient Rag1-/- mice twenty-three days post transfer of splenocytes.
 Only the mice that received splenocytes from infected donors had any detectable tiers.
 The limit of detection is 50.
 Corrected p values are: Vehicle vs. Splenocytes (infected donor) p= 0.008, Splenocytes (uninfected donor) vs. Splenocytes (infected donor) p= 0.008.
 For all data, statistical significance was calculated using a Wilcoxon test.
 When performing multiple comparisons, p values were corrected using Benjamini–Hochberg correction for multiple comparisons.
 The dark-grey hashed line represents the limit of detection for each assay while the dark-grey bars represent the median.
 All undetected results are plotted below the LOD line for visual clarity.
 For statistics when samples were below the LOD, a value equal to the LOD/√2 was used.

 Figure 2: Clearance of C. difficile colonization is associated with significantly different pre-transfer gut microbiota not treatment groups.

 A. Time course of intestinal colonization levels with C. difficile colored by treatment group.
 The thick lines represent the median colony forming units (CFU) of C. difficile per gram of feces at each time point for each treatment group.
 The colored hashed lines represent the median colonization within each cage.
 Colonization levels varied between cages within the same treatment group.
 The limit of detection was 100 CFU/g feces.
 B. Colonization on day 26-post infection (day 23-post adoptive-transfer) colored by treatment group.
-Splenocyte transfer did not result different levels of colonization with C. difficile between groups.
+Splenocyte transfer did not result in different levels of colonization with C. difficile between groups.
 LOD is same as in A. Corrected p values for all comparisons are p=0.835.
 For A and B: The dark-grey hashed line represents the limit of detection for each assay while the dark-grey bars represent the median.
 All undetected results are plotted below the LOD line for visual clarity.
 For statistics when samples were below the LOD, a value equal to the LOD/√2 was used.
 Statistical significance was calculated using a Wilcoxon test.
 When performing multiple comparisons, p values were corrected using Benjamini–Hochberg correction for multiple comparisons.
 C. Multidimensional scaling MDS plot of Bray-Curtis distances comparing communities in mice at day 1-post infection.
 Before adoptive transfer the cage that eventually cleared infection (black circles) had a significantly different community structure than the mice in the other cages (represented by the other shapes) ANOSIM R=0.7584, p=0.004.

 Figure 3: Effect of reconstitution of adaptive immunity on the microbiota.